-When applying for renewal of a CLP/CDL, all applicants shall:
+When applying for a renewal of a CLP/CDL, all applicants shall:

-- Meet document requirements on page iv and v. - Complete application and provide updated information for the CLP/CDL document.
+- Provide certifications contained in the application procedures above. - Provide updated information for the CLP/CDL document.

-If an applicant wishes to renew hazardous materials endorsement the applicant must:
+If an applicant wishes to obtain hazardous materials endorsement the applicant must:

-- a) Have completed a TSA security threat assessment; - b) Successfully complete the hazardous materials endorsement knowledge test; - c) Provide proof of citizenship or permanent residency.
+- a) Have completed a TSA security threat assessment; - b) Successfully complete the hazardous materials endorsement knowledge test;

+c) Provide proof of citizenship or permanent residency.